-Design thinker, in practice, subtly embraces a mindset in all actions that identifies and validates assumptions as soon as possible – especially the killer assumptions.
+With little retrospection, you will find that a design thinker, in practice, subtly embraces a mindset in all actions that identifies and validates assumptions as soon as possible – especially the killer assumptions.
 For example, a driver with a design thinking mindset will not assume that a driver ahead of them is driving erratically and honk.
 The driver will slightly go to the left or right to observe how the driver ahead of the driver is operating and how the road ahead of them is.
-This habit of observing before reacting in design thinkers infuses empathy.
-And empathic individuals are innately creative with higher emotional intelligence, and creativity is the mother of all innovations.
+This habit of observing, for a holistic understanding of the situation, before reacting in design thinkers infuses empathy.
+And empathic individuals are innately creative with higher emotional intelligence, and as we know creativity is the mother of all innovations.
 So being innovative, in essence, is an outcome of the conscious practice of design thinking.

-While teaching a cohort on scaled-agile and lean practices a few weeks ago, someone asked, “how do you encourage leaders (or anyone) to incorporate design thinking into how they operate.
-Also, how can we use the design thinking approach in our job setups that are highly structured and regulated”.
+While teaching a cohort on agile and lean practices last year, someone asked me, “how do you encourage leaders (or anyone) to incorporate design thinking into how they operate.
+Also, how can we use design thinking approach in our job setups that are highly structured and regulated”.
 It’s often a case in highly regulated industries like healthcare, pharma.
 It’s a widespread misconception that organizational structures and constraints don’t let us practice design thinking and innovate.
 The design thinking manifests via specific personas in an organization, and the organizational structure does not constrain it.
 To let design thinking gradually seep into the culture, leaders should recognize and develop employees on a few personas and avoid focusing too much on roles and responsibilities.
 The roles & responsibilities instruct employees on what’s expected of them, whereas personas are like mindful mentors that guide from within.
-These personas are not mere social portrayals of individuals’ personalities but self-infused principles and values that guide employees towards empathetic problem-solving irrespective of their surroundings and setup.
+These personas are not mere social portrayals of individuals’ personalities but self-infused principles and values that guide employees towards empathetic problem-solving irrespective of their surroundings, organizations size, maturity, knowledge area, and setup.

-To begin applying design thinking, start by consciously immersing a few personas into our way of working.
+As a life-timer scholar and practitioner of design thinking, and as I often retrospect and reflect on my 20+ years of professional career and experience.
+I realize that design principles and values always provided the foundation and acted as an anchor to expedite my learning.
+Anyone can become a design thinker.
+And, to begin applying design thinking, start by consciously immersing a few personas into your way of working.
 When practiced, these personas within the scope of roles & responsibilities become habits for design thinking and a mindful food for innovation.
-Though there are ten personas, my favorites include:
+Though, as per ” The Ten Faces of Innovation by Tom Kelly” there are ten personas, my favorite include:

 An Anthropologist persona has traits to observe with an open mind, empathy; intuition; the ability to see things that nobody noticed; and a way of seeking inspiration in unusual places.
 An Anthropologist persona is the most potent persona in design thinking but simple to practice in any organization.